tcdude/pyweek28/README.md

 Clone/Download this repo *(and unpack the zip file, if not using `git clone`)* and run this command inside the directory:

-`pip install -r requirements.txt`  (ideally in a virtualenv, but that's just my opinion)
+`pip install -r requirements.txt`  *(ideally in a virtual environment, but that's just my opinion.
+[This](https://docs.python-guide.org/dev/virtualenvs/) might help to bring you up to speed on the topic...)*

 ## Run the game